TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 Some prefer high quality audio (HD Audio), others high quality video.
 Many prefer both.

 TRaSH created a [flowchart](/Radarr/Radarr-setup-custom-formats/#which-quality-profile-should-you-choose){:target="_blank" rel="noopener noreferrer"} to make your decision/choices easier.
-Remember that this chart does not include any of the following Custom Formats and you will still need to read this guide to get German only/German Dual Language releases.
+Remember that this chart does not include any of the following Custom Formats and you will still need to read this guide to get German only/German Dual Language("German DL") releases.

 ------